OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?

-* EVASIONROBUSTMODEL.
+* EVASIONROBUSTMODEL (development-time datascience).
 Choose a model design, configuration and/or training approach to maximize resilience against evasion (Datascience).

   A robust model in the light of evasion is a model that does not display large changes in output for small changes in input.